A. General questions:

 2. When does the traineeship take place?

-The period is agreed with the trainee depending on opportunities at the EESC.
+The period (lasting a maximum of three months) is agreed with the trainee depending on what opportunities are available at the EESC.
 This period may take place at any time during the year.

 There is no deadline for short-term traineeships.

-After receiving your application by post, it will remain valid for a period of 6 months.
+Once you have submitted your application, it will remain valid for six months.
 If, during this period, a unit would like to offer you a traineeship, we will contact you.
 At the end of this period, your application will be deleted.